aadi-droid1126/PennyWise/README.md

 # 🎈 PennyWise — Horror-Themed MERN Expense Tracker

 A **production-style expense tracker named PennyWise** built with the MERN stack, wrapped in an IT-inspired horror aesthetic.
-Track spending, savings goals, and budgets while getting sarcastically roasted by an AI clown for your financial decisions.
+Track spending, savings goals, budgets, and recurring bills while getting sarcastically roasted by an AI clown for your financial decisions.

 Designed as a **portfolio-grade full-stack system** showcasing AI integration, secure authentication, and a distinctive, memorable UX identity.